 “All disease begins in the gut” – Hippocrates

 The gut contains 10x more health supporting and disease fighting bacteria, than the rest of our body combined.
-Properly functioning digestion & elimination allows the body to property maintain it’s essential functions & prevent the build-up of autotoxins.
+Properly functioning digestion & elimination allows the body to properly maintain it’s essential functions & prevent the build-up of autotoxins.

 Ingredients & Nutritional Facts